-However, one can notice that the tilt of the omega profile becomes steeper as the time 284 scale gets longer.
-Especially, on the MJO time scale, the contour line of the omega is 285 almost perpendicular to the isobaric surface at $-10 \log day$.
-There is a shallow convective 286 phase on this scale, too (see from -22 to -12 lag days), but this shallow convection is 287 more abruptly changed into deep convection compared to those on the shorter time scales in 288 which the transitions of the convection from a bottom-heavy to a top-heavy shape happen 289 more gradually.
+-10 lag days.
+There is a shallow convective phase on this scale, too (see from -22 to -12 lag days), but this shallow convection is more abruptly changed into deep convection compared with those on the shorter time scales in which the transitions of the convection from a bottom-heavy to a top-heavy shape happen more gradually.
 The divergence figures depict the differences among the time scales clearly.
-290 In the upper troposphere, the structures are qualitatively similar among the different time 291 scales.
-In the inactive stage of the convection, strong convergence associated with upper 292 tropospheric descending motion happens at the top of the troposphere.
-In the mature stage 293 of the convection, in contrast, strong divergence due to deep convection happens.
-294
+In the upper troposphere, the structures are qualitatively similar among the different time scales.
+In the inactive stage of the convection, strong convergence associated with upper-tropospheric descending motion happens at the top of the troposphere.

+In the mature stage of the convection, in contrast, strong divergence due to deep convection occurs.

 In the lower half of the troposphere, differences among the time scales are prominent.
-295 On all the time scales except for the MJO time scale, in the inactive convective stage.
-296 the strongest divergence happens around 600 hPa.
-On the MJO time scale, in contrast, 297 the divergence at this level is much weaker than that on the shorter time scales, and the 298 strongest divergence happens around 900 hPa.
-This lower tropospheric divergence maintains 299 its strength until $-15 \log day$.
-As this lower tropospheric divergence disappears, the convec-300 tion abruptly changes into deep convection.
-Therefore, on the MJO time scale, the omega 301 profiles behave like a single deep convection mode which is often called a first baroclinic 302 mode.
-This omega behavior has implications regarding the gross moist stability (GMS) of 303
+On all the time scales except for the MJO time scale, in the inactive convective stage, the strongest divergence occurs around 600 hPa.
+On the MJO time scale, in contrast, the divergence at this level is much weaker than that on the shorter time scales, and the strongest divergence occurs around 900 hPa.
+This lowertropospheric divergence maintains its strength until lag day -15.
+As this lower-tropospheric divergence disappears, the convection abruptly changes into deep convection.